igorganich/halmos-helpers-examples/examples/realworld/size-solidity-cantina-audit-reproduce/README.md

 The essence of this bug is that `compromised_vault` inside `setVault()` can prevent `users` from changing the `vault`.
 To do this, it only needs to `revert()` at the reading stage of `compromised_vault.balanceOf()`.
 Thus, `users` will be "blocked" from using the protocol.
 This is the whole vulnerability.

 ## Implementing a symbolic test with halmos-helpers-lib
-In general, the preparation of a halmos symbolic test that could catch such a vulnerability was divided into several stages:
+In general, the preparation of a halmos symbolic test that could catch such a vulnerabilities was divided into several stages:
 1. General setup preparation
 2. Preparation of halmos-helpers
 3. Emulation of a compromised vault using a Symbolic Actor